ErikMcClure/erikmcclure.github.io/content/blog/cpp-constructors-memory-and-lifetimes.md

 Everything is the same until we reach the `if` statement, whose condition is now satisfied, which results in the function terminating early and returning `z - max`.
 What happens to the stack?

 When we reach `return z - max`, the compiler evaluates the statement and copies the result (`8004`) out.
-Then it starts *unwinding the stack*, which is a fancy way of saying it starts popping everything off the stack (once again, in the reverse order that things were pushed).
+Then it starts popping everything off the stack (once again, in the reverse order that things were pushed).
 The last thing we pushed on to the stack was `int max`, so it gets popped first.
 Then `int z` is popped.
 Then `int x` is popped.
 Then `int a` is popped, the function returns, and finally `int b` is popped by the caller.
 This behavior is critical to how C++ uses lifetimes to implement things like smart pointers and automatic memory management.
 Rust actually uses a similar concept, but it uses it for a lot more than C++ does.

 ### `new` Statements